xl1605368195/doc-1/docs/book/第3章attach技术/attach.md

         throw new AttachNotSupportedException("Invalid process identifier");
     }
     // 在/tmp目录下寻找socket文件是否存在
-    // Find the socket file.
-If not found then we attempt to start the
-    // attach mechanism in the target VM by sending it a QUIT signal.
-    // Then we attempt to find the socket file again.
     File socket_file = new File(tmpdir, ".java_pid" + pid);
     socket_path = socket_file.getPath();
     if (!socket_file.exists()) {